-The Naveni™ Technology Platform pushes the boundaries of fluorescence-based in situ methodology, enabling researchers to get the maximum information from every analysis by visualizing and quantifying proteins, their interactions and modifications, in situ at the molecular level.
+The Naveni® in situ proximity ligation technology pushes the boundaries of fluorescence-based in situ methodology, enabling researchers to get the maximum information from every analysis by visualizing and quantifying proteins, their interactions and modifications, in situ at the molecular level.
 An ability to detect even low abundant proteins ensures that proteins can be investigated without the need to overexpress or modify in any way the natural environment of the cell.
 Data generated contributes to a deeper understanding of the biological mechanisms within diseased or normal tissues, responses to therapeutic drugs or changes to the cellular microenvironment.
-The Naveni Technology Platform provides clean, highly resolved images, ready for quantification.
+The Naveni® in situ proximity ligation technology provides clean, highly resolved images, ready for quantification.

 The benefits of our technology are:

 - Clear target detection

 - Possibility to detect extremely low abundant proteins

 - Detection of protein-protein interactions